Reversed halo sign (lungs)

 - opportunistic invasive fungal infections (IFI)

-- granulomatosis with polyangiitis (Wegener's granulomatosis)
+- granulomatosis with polyangiitis (formerly known as Wegener granulomatosis)

 - pneumocystis pneumonia